Welcome toShepHerd Public Schools

 - Conditions include snowfall amounts, visibility (fog or blowing snow), drifted roads, icy roads, and temperature*.

-- If the actual temperature or wind chill is below -25 we cancel.
-We consider canceling at -20 depending on the forecast.
+- If the actual temperature or wind chill is below -20 we cancel.

 In the event that you are having difficulty accessing information on our website relating to District programs, services or activities, please contact Jason R Davis e-mail or at 989-828-5998.